ImperialHal: Player and streamer profile

-Known for his aggressive style of play and previously serving as the IGL (in-game leader) TSM, ImperialHal is considered one of the greatest Apex players of all time.
+Known for his aggressive style of play and previously serving as the IGL (in-game leader) of TSM, ImperialHal is considered one of the greatest Apex players of all time.
 During his time with TSM, the team was often a favorite to win tournaments.
 His Apex success has earned him the nickname "The CEO".
 He originally played as an MnK player, before switching to controller and becoming known as a dual-input player, frequently switching between the two.
 He is also the highest-earning Apex player of all time.

 Hal has also garnered a reputation as one of the biggest Apex streamers through his presence on Twitch.
 In 2022, Adam Snavely of Dot Esports wrote that "The TSM leader pulls double duty as both the most successful pro player in the history of Apex and the game's most popular streamer.
 If there is a person that is an embodiment of Apex, it is ImperialHal: skillful, tactical, loud, and confident.
 Always confident."
 His opinions on the game, such as new character introductions or meta changes, have been often discussed by esports media outlets.
 In April 2022, it was announced he signed to UTA.
 A high-profile streamer, Hal has also been the target of several swatting incidents.

 In 2023, Hal was named Tournament MVP of the ALGS Championship after leading TSM to victory, and he also earned two Monster Energy MVP awards that year at the Split 1 Playoffs and the ALGS Championship.
 He was later nominated for Best Esports Athlete at The Game Awards 2023.
 In May 2024, Hal departed TSM after five years to join Team Falcons, forming a team with Zer0 and Genburten.
 With Falcons, he won the 2024 Split 2 Pro League (North America) and finished as runner-up at the 2024 Esports World Cup.
 In 2025, Hal and Falcons won the ALGS Open, a 160-team global event with a $1,000,000 prize pool, where he earned $300,000 in winnings.
 By 2025, his total career tournament earnings surpassed $1,000,000 USD.